AxisCommunications/backstage-plugins/plugins/analytics-module-umami/README.md

       trackingId: edo7byeh-ca66-461d-b2d5-78b71bdcl667
 ```

-## Configuration
+## Usage

+Just like all Backstage AnalyticsAPI implementation, this plugin tracks the following events: `click`, `navigate`, `create`, `search`, `discover`, and `not-found`.
+You can read more about the key events in Backstage analytics in the [upstream documentation](https://backstage.io/docs/plugins/analytics/#key-events)

+In this plugin, all `navigation` events are handled as Umami pageviews.
+Other events, such as click and discover, are handled as [Umami events](https://umami.is/docs/track-events).
+In Umami documentation you can read more on how to track events that occur on your website.

-### Debugging and testing
+## Debugging and testing

 You may wish to set additional configurations in your `app-config.local.yaml` file.

-For instance, you can turn off reporting to Analytics and/or print debug statements to the
+For instance, you can turn off reporting to Analytics and/or print debug statements to the console.
-console.
 You can do so like this:

 ```yaml
 app: